Published on: 13 January 2018 | Last updated: 22 December 2019

 If you know of other bike shops, or you spot a mistake, please let me know.

-There are train stations at Calalzo di Cadore, Ponte nelle Alpi and Belluno.
+There are train stations at Calalzo di Cadore, Perarlo di Cadore, Longarone, Ponte nelle Alpi and Belluno.

-Until recently you couldn't take bikes on the trains to and from the train station at Calalzo di Cadore and you had to ride to the station at Ponte nelle Alpi.
-You can now take bikes on these services — but note that some trains are replaced by buses, so be sure to check the timetable.
+Until recently you couldn’t take bikes on the trains to and from the train station at Calalzo di Cadore and you had to ride to the station at Ponte nelle Alpi.
+You can now take bikes on these services — but note that while in the late afternoon trains run once an hour, during the day most trains are replaced by buses, so be sure to check the timetable (timetable last checked August 2019).

 If you are travelling south to Venezia you will normally need to change at Ponte nelle Alpi, but note that on Saturdays and holidays there are direct trains from Calalzo di Cadore, to and from Venezia, and to/from Padova and Vicenza.
 For both services you must reserve the place for your bike, but you can buy tickets, and make reservations, up to five minutes before departure.